Understand Agent capabilities

 Written By Reia

 The Agent is an underwriting partner that can work across the deal workspace you are already using.
-It can read processed deal materials, inspect live underwriting context, make requested changes, and leave a visible trail of actions, sources, and follow-up context in the transcript.
+It can read processed deal materials, inspect live underwriting context, make requested changes, and leave a visible transcript of actions, sources, and follow-up context.

 What the Agent can use